PnS2018/pns2018.github.com/session_05.md

 ---

-In this session, we are going to discuss some advanced topics in Computer Vision without explaining too much mathematical details.
+In this session, we are going to discuss some advanced topics in Computer Vision without explaining too many mathematical details.
-These are essential tools that you can use everyday in your projects.
+These are essential tools that you can use every day in your projects.

-We are also going to discuss some technical topics including how to interact with the camera on Raspberry Pi, how to develop a proper Python project, and some additional tips and tricks for solving Machine Learning problems in general.
+We are also going to discuss some technical topics including how to interact with the camera on Raspberry Pi, how to develop a proper Python project and some additional tips and tricks for solving Machine Learning problems in general.

 ## Work with Pi Camera